A linear and nonlinear analysis of the shallow water equations and its impact on boundary conditions: Introduction

-To perform this comparison we consider the two-dimensional nonlinear shallow water equations (SWEs).
-Shallow water models are of particular interest for flow configurations where the vertical scales of motion are much smaller than the horizontal scales, such as in rivers or lakes \cite{shallowwaterbook,whitham1974}.
-The SWEs are a system of nonlinear hyperbolic partial differential equations that represent the conservation (or balance) of mass and momentum, depending on the forces, e.g. bottom friction, \cite{diaz2008,leveque1998,shallowwaterbook,xing2014}.
-An auxiliary conserved quantity, not explicitly built into the SWEs, is the total energy of the system.
-This additional conservation law can be used to create a stability estimate for the total energy \cite{gassner2015,tassi2007,ESDGSEM2D_paper} or build numerical approximations that respect the evolution of the total energy \cite{fjordholm2011,gassner2015,mishra2015}.
-For the shallow water system the total energy also acts as a mathematical entropy function and fits into the entropy analysis framework of Tadmor \cite{Tadmor2003}.
+In this work, we will derive stable nonlinear boundary treatments for the SWEs in two spatial dimensions.
+For this, we will examine the (physical) total energy of the system.
+This energy is an auxiliary conserved quantity, not explicitly built into the SWEs that can be used to create a nonlinear stability estimate \cite{gassner2015,tassi2007,ESDGSEM2D_paper} as well as build numerical approximations that respect the evolution of the total energy \cite{fjordholm2011,gassner2015,mishra2015}.
+An interesting quality of the SWEs and its nonlinear estimate is that the total energy also acts as a mathematical entropy function and fits into the entropy analysis framework \cite{Tadmor2003}.

+Therefore, the total energy and the analysis of it for the SWEs act as a bridge between the classical energy method and the entropy analysis.
+So, a second contribution of this work is to examine the connection between the energy and entropy analysis, exemplifying their similarities and differences.
+We contrast the estimates from the nonlinear analysis to the ones from linear energy analysis and discuss their differences.
+In particular, we highlight that the linear analysis, in general, indicate a different number of boundary conditions than the nonlinear analysis.
+We also demonstrate that the nonlinear energy analysis provide additional details compared to the more easily applied entropy analysis, and makes it possible to pinpoint where the difference between the linear and nonlinear analysis reside.